Food and Feeding

 - Create a workplace environment that supports and respects a woman’s decision to breastfeed.
 Recognize that breastfeeding is a benefit to the workplace and encourage that recognition in others.

-- Develop a written policy that states your company’s support of a woman’s choice to breastfeed her infant(s) and describes the worksite accommodations and/or benefits available to her.
+- Develop a written policy.
+State your company’s support of a woman’s choice to breastfeed her infant(s) and describe the worksite accommodations and/or benefits available to her.

 - Make the policy part of your company’s written policies on parenting and/or maternity benefits.